 The NPPF states that when determining any planning application, local planning authorities should ensure that flood risk is not increased elsewhere (paragraph 181, 182 and 187e).
 The PPG guides local planning authorities to refer to 'Sustainable drainage systems: non-statutory technical standards' and detailed industry guidance like The SuDS Manual [C753] by CIRIA to guide decisions about the design, maintenance, and operation of sustainable drainage systems for non-major development.

 This consultation has been primarily informed by The SuDS Manual.

-The following documents have been submitted and reviewed to inform this consultation with reference to surface water drainage:
+The following documents have been submitted to support the application with reference to surface water drainage: